Knowledge base

 Preamble

-- This same password also allows you to log in to Mail Infomaniak and various iOS/Android applications like kDrive, Infomaniak Mail, etc. (learn more).
+- This same password also allows you to log in to Mail Infomaniak and various iOS / Android applications such as kDrive, Infomaniak Mail, etc. (learn more).

 - If you are unable to log in to the Manager, you will not be able to change the password.
 Refer to this other guide in this case.

-- A change in the login password may affect access to your email as a password may be requested again for its use.
+- A change of login password can impact access to your mail as a password may be requested again for its use.

 - You can also change only the passwords of email addresses.

-To change the password of your user account:
+To change the password of your Infomaniak account:

-- Click on Edit from the Connection Settings box under connection password:
+- Click on Modify from the Login Settings box under login password:

-- Enter the current password and the new desired password.
+- Enter the current login password as well as the desired new password.

 - Click on Save.

-When changing the password of the user account, if it is linked to an identical Infomaniak email address, it may be possible to unify them or continue to use different passwords.
+When changing the password of the Infomaniak account, if it is linked to an identical Infomaniak email address, it may be possible to unify them or to continue using different passwords.

 This guide explains how to set the Infomaniak Mail web app (online service mail.infomaniak.com) as the default email provider on web browsers that offer this option (Brave, Vivaldi, Firefox, etc., except Safari).